jztech101/Kenni/README.md

 Best Practices
 ==============

-- Give jenni '@' (ops) at your risk.
+- Give kenni '@' (ops) at your risk.
 This software is provided without warranty, without exception.
-- You can no longer run jenni as the root user (euid = 0).
+- You can no longer run kenni as the root user (euid = 0).
   - This is a huge security risk, amplifying the impact of any potential vulnerability.

 Additional Info
 ===============

-See https://github.com/myano/jenni/wiki for information about jenni/Phenny modules
+See https://github.com/myano/kenni/wiki for information about kenni/Phenny modules

 Credits
 =======

-For a list of contributions to the jenni fork see the file CREDITS.
+For a list of contributions to the kenni fork see the file CREDITS.

 Sean B. Palmer, http://inamidst.com/sbp/ forked by Michael Yanovich, https://yanovich.net/